bbleckel/Final-Project/README.txt

 This program uses Particle Swarm Optimization (PSO) to optimize the parameters on a
     Genetic Algorithm (GA) performing Image Reproduction (IR).
-The goal of this program is to implement
+The goal of this program is to look at how effective PSO can be in optimizing parameters.
-A detailed explanation of digit recognition, Neural Networks, our methods, and our results are in the
+A detailed explanation of image reproduction, PSO, GAs, our methods, and our results are in the
-    included paper entitled NN.pdf.
+    included paper entitled PSO-GA.pdf.
-The main.cpp file deals with the testing and parsing the command line.
+The Solver.java deals with parsing the command line and calling either PSO or GA.
 The command line arguments are as follows, in the order presented:

-For Digit Recognition with a Neural Network:
-./main trainingFile testFile type inputNodes outputNodes epochs learningRate
-    trainingFile   = name of training file from which to read (string): testFile       = name of test file from which to read (string) type           = 32x32 bitmap or 8x8 down-sampled image (32 or 8, int) inputNodes     = number of input nodes (1024 or 64, int) outputNodes    = number of output nodes (1 or 10, int) epochs         = number of epochs (iterations) to perform (int) learningRate   = learning rate for network (double) SAMPLE INPUTS:
-./main 32x32-bitmaps/optdigits-32x32.tra 32x32-bitmaps/optdigits-32x32.tes 32 1024 10 50 0.01
-./main 8x8-integer-inputs/optdigits-8x8-int.tra 8x8-integer-inputs/optdigits-8x8-int.tes 8 64 10 50 0.01
+For just running the GA:
+java Solver fileName individuals triangles selection crossover pC pM generations
+    fileName     = name of image file to re-create (string) individuals  = number of individuals in population (int) triangles    = number of triangles allotted to each individual (int) selection    = type of selection to use (int):
+                     1     = tournament selection
+                     2     = Boltzmann selection
+    crossover    = crossover method (int):
+                        1   = uniform crossover
+    pC           = crossover probability (double)
+    pM           = mutation probability (double)
+    generations  = max number of generations to run (int)

+For running the PSO on the GA: java Solver fileName particles iterations
+    fileName     = name of image file to re-create (string) particles    = number of particles in swarm (int) iterations   = number of iterations for the PSO to run (int)

+SAMPLE INPUTS:
+For GA:
+java Solver Images/hamburger.png 4 20 2 1 0.4 0.1 5000

+For PSO/GA:
+java Solver Images/hamburger.png 4 20

-The arguments should be entered in the correct order after the executable for the file, which is ./main and can be compiled using the included Makefile (simply type make to compile).
+The arguments should be entered in the correct order after the executable for the file, which is "java Solver" and can be compiled along with all other necessary files by typing javac *.java at the command line.
-Similarly, type “make clean” to remove all executables created by the make file.

-The algorithms are implemented using a large class for the Neural Network and smaller classes for input nodes, output nodes, and digit maps, which are the 8x8 or 32x32 map and the value they contain.
+The algorithms are implemented using large classes for GA and PSO as well as small helper classes for managing triangles, points, particles, neighborhoods, and individuals.

-All parameters are set by command line arguments.
+Almost all parameters are set by command line arguments.
+When running GA, the mutation amounts are not set via the command line and are found near the top of GA.java.

-There is a test() function in main.cpp that can be used to loop through the different input representations, the different output representations, and a variety of learning rates.
-Due to the small size of the problems we were looking at, this testing runs incredibly quickly and is a straightforward way of testing a variety of parameters and discovering the optimal parameters.